 6) Stay Hydrated

-Your life as a teacher carries pressure to manage every day.
-So what happens is your mindless eating leads to unhealthy eating habits because you are not really thinking about what you are snacking on.
+Your life as a teacher carries pressures to manage every day.
+Mindless eating leads to unhealthy eating habits because you’re not really thinking about the food you eat.

 A good snack makes you aware of what you are eating.
 It allows you to have full control of what you like, and it saves you from being stressed.